-- IP Proofing: Blockchain technology has the potential to easily be applied to the industry of product copyrights and intellectual property management, proofing, licensing, sales, etc. This could also include using the decentralized, distributed ledger as a record-keeping system, which - due to being both transparent and immutable - would make it easy to manage and keep track of copyright licenses, and the legal process of proving authorship/ownership of products.
+- IP Proofing: This could also include using the decentralized, distributed ledger as a record-keeping system, which - due to its transparency and immutability - would make it easy to manage and keep track of copyright licenses, and the legal process of proving authorship/ownership of products.
 In an age of DRM (digital rights management), such a novel system could help to prevent the unauthorized distribution of digital products, while doing so in a transparent, open/public manner.

 - Messaging systems: With the advent of P2P systems, such as Internet Relay Chat (IRC) and encrypted messaging systems, directly connecting end-users via a distributed network could help strengthen security, stop hacks and illegal data-tapping, and create a transparent, trustworthy system of data communications.

 It is important to note the significance of blockchain technology being decentralized.
-For instance, one of the major issues with the TOR network is the possibly-unsavory nature of whoever controls the exit node.
-However, this still represents a centralized authority, whereas the blockchain is a distributed network among many volunteers that run each node, where all must mutually work together for verification, thus no one person controls any part of the network.
+For instance, one of the major benefits of the TOR network is that it is difficult to censor, as it is a distributed network among many volunteers that run each node.
+However, this still represents a centralized authority, whereas the blockchain is a distributed network among many volunteers that run each node, where all must mutually work together for verification.

 Yet another way that the blockchain is transforming businesses is by the use of Initial Coin Offerings (ICOs).
-ICOs are essentially digital forms of publicly-traded Initial Public Offerings (IPOs), which allow investors to buy “shares” of a company in order for the business to raise funds.
-The ICO system is usually used to offer new, underlying altcoins (tokens) in exchange for investor's Bitcoin or Ether (regarding Etherium, for the latter).
-With the initial tokens, such investors essentially have “shares” in a company, which is based on the overall value of the company and its coins, which essentially gives the coins its value as a digital, tradeable asset.
+ICOs are digital equivalents of Initial Public Offerings (IPOs), which allow investors to buy shares of a company in order for it to raise funds.
+The ICO system is usually used to offer new, underlying altcoins in exchange for investor's Bitcoin or Ether.
+With the initial tokens, such investors essentially have a "share" in a company, which is based on the overall value of the company and its coins, which essentially gives the coins its value as a digital, tradeable asset.
 Using an ICO can be used as opposed to utilizing traditional IPO and stock/bond options, all while helping to both fund the company and give the underlying coin more value.

-The blockchain, cryptocurrency, and blockchain technology has the potential to radically alter the global economy, financial systems, and virtually all technology that uses a network.
-Transforming record-keeping systems, banking systems that use fiat currency, the Internet, and peer-to-peer payment and communication systems, etc. will ultimately impact both businesses and day-to-day end-users.
-It is imperative that businesses, executives and managers understand how blockchain technologies are evolving, how they can be used and leveraged, and what novel business models and ventures they offer for future innovation.
+The blockchain, cryptocurrency, and blockchain technology have the potential to radically alter the global economy by transforming record-keeping systems, banking systems that use fiat currency, the Internet, peer-to-peer payment and communication systems, and so forth will ultimately impact both businesses and day-to-day end-users.
+It is imperative that business executives and managers understand how blockchain technology is evolving, how it can be used and leveraged, and what novel business models and ventures it offers for future innovation.